Jordan Howard: 2017 season

 Howard shared the Bears' backfield with Tarik Cohen in the 2017 season.
-After disappointing outings of 52 yards against the Atlanta Falcons and seven yards against the Tampa Bay Buccaneers to start the 2017 season, Howard recorded 140 yards and two touchdowns against Pittsburgh in Week 3, including the game-winner in overtime.
+After disappointing outings of 52 yards against the Atlanta Falcons and seven yards against the Tampa Bay Buccaneers to start the 2017 season, Howard recorded 140 yards and two touchdowns against the Pittsburgh Steelers in Week 3, including the game-winner in overtime.
 After gaining 53 yards against the Green Bay Packers and 76 yards against the Minnesota Vikings in Bears losses, he was asked to carry the ball an NFL-season-high 36 times in Week 6 to support rookie quarterback Mitch Trubisky in his second game, which he converted into a career-high 167 yards in the victory over the Baltimore Ravens.
 It was the most rushing yards by a Chicago Bear since Matt Forte's 205 in Week 4 of 2011.
-After recording 65 rushing yards in a 17–3 win over the Carolina Panthers, Howard added 102 yards in Week 8 against New Orleans, and 125 yards in Week 11 against Detroit, joining Le'Veon Bell as the only player with three 125+ yard rushing games on the season.
+After recording 65 rushing yards in a 17–3 win over the Carolina Panthers, Howard added 102 yards in Week 8 against the New Orleans Saints, and 125 yards in Week 11 against the Lions, joining Le'Veon Bell as the only player with three 125+ yard rushing games on the season.
 After small outings of only six rushing yards against the Philadelphia Eagles and 38 rushing yards against the San Francisco 49ers, he had 147 rushing yards and two touchdowns in the 33–7 victory over the Cincinnati Bengals in Week 14.
 He finished out the 2017 season with 90 rushing yards combined over the last three games.
 Overall, in the 2017 season, he finished with 1,122 rushing yards and nine rushing touchdowns to go along with 23 receptions for 125 receiving yards.